ncatlab/nlab-content/pages/1090.md

 [[Alexander Rosenberg]] <a href="http://www.mpim-bonn.mpg.de/preprints/send?bid=3623">introduced</a> one sided generalizations of Quillen exact categories: right 'exact' categories involving deflations, and left 'exact' categories involving inflations.
 One of the motivations an alternative definition of higher K-theory of (right exact) categories not involving spectra.
 In this setup the K-theory is an example of a derived functor in nonabelian homological algebra utilizing roughly the left 'exact' structure on the category of essentially small right 'exact' categories.
 It is not known if this K-theory when restricted to the category of essentially small Quillen exact categories agrees with Quillen K-theory.
 But it has the standard properties of Quillen K-theory (devissage, exactness and so on).
 The one-sided generalization inspired by ideas introduced by Keller and Vossieck in the build up of the theory of [[suspended category|suspended categories]].

 A right 'exact' category is a category with an initial object and a Grothendieck pretopology consisting of single maps which are [[strict epimorphism]]s.
-The distinguisheed class of strict epimorphisms is called a right 'exact' structure, or the class of _deflations_.
+The distinguished class of strict epimorphisms is called a right 'exact' structure, or the class of _deflations_.
 The construction of derived functors in this generality involves a version of [[satellite|satellites]].

-* Dmitry Kaledin, Wendy Lowen, _Cohomology of exact categories and (non-)additive sheaves_, [arxiv/1102.5756](http://arxiv.org/abs/1102.5756)
+* Dmitry Kaledin, Wendy Lowen, _Cohomology of exact categories and (non-)additive sheaves_, Adv.
+Math. __272__ (2015) 652--698 [arXiv:1102.5756](https://arxiv.org/abs/1102.5756)

 [[!redirects Quillen exact categories]]
 [[!redirects Quillen exactness]]